Narrowbar swellshark: Description

 A small Cephaloscyllium species at around 44 cm long, the narrowbar swellshark has a robust body and a short, broad, and flattened head.
 The snout is rounded, with the nostrils preceded by laterally expanded skin flaps that do not reach the long and narrow mouth.
 The slit-like eyes are placed high on the head and followed by tiny spiracles.
 There are no furrows at the corners of the mouth.
 The tooth rows number 60–61 in the upper jaw and 59–62 in the lower jaw.
 The teeth are small, most having three cusps in the male specimen and five cusps in the female specimen.
 The upper teeth are exposed when the mouth is closed.
 The fourth and fifth gill slits lie over the pectoral fin and are shorter than the first three.

 The pectoral fins are broad and moderate in size, with narrowly rounded tips.
 The first dorsal fin is roughly triangular and originates over the middle of the pelvic fin bases.
 The second dorsal fin is much smaller than the first, low, and long-based, originating behind the anal fin origin.
 The pelvic fins are small, with elongate claspers in males.
 The anal fin is rounded and much larger and deeper than the second dorsal fin.
 The medium-sized caudal fin has a distinct lower lobe and a strong ventral notch near the tip of the upper lobe.
 The body is densely covered by fine, arrowhead-shaped dermal denticles bearing median and lateral ridges.
-The dorsal coloration is unique among swellsharks, consisting of 31–34 closely spaced, transverse dark brown bars on a creamy yellow background; on the snouth the bars are irregular, while towards the tail every other bar becomes faint.
+The dorsal coloration is unique among swellsharks, consisting of 31–34 closely spaced, transverse dark brown bars on a creamy yellow background; on the snout the bars are irregular, while towards the tail every other bar becomes faint.
 The underside is pale and unmarked.